jaswanthpullepu/VSD_PD_using_OSET/README.md

 The refrence design used here is **RISC-V based Raven SoC (First silicon proven open source SoC)**

 ####  The total workshop is around 5 days.
-The responsibilities of each individual day is listed below
+The whole workshop is **cloudbased** and the os we used is **LINUX** and from system tools>lx terminal we performed all the commands there.The responsibilities of each individual day is listed below

 ## DAY1